Generalized preconditioned conjugate gradients for adaptive FEM with optimal complexity: Introduction

-While our main focus is on multigrid preconditioners that fit into the framework of multiplicative multilevel methods, we briefly address also additive multilevel methods.
-Such methods have been studied, e.g., in~\cite{BP93,CNX08,CNX12} with the same restrictions on the refinement strategy as mentioned above.
-Building on the same $h$- and $p$-stable subspace decomposition as for the multigrid preconditioner, we additionally present an optimal $h$- and $p$-robust additive Schwarz preconditioner; see also~\cite{FFPE17} for a similar construction in the context of the $hp$-adaptive boundary element method.
-Finally, we note that all results in this work rely on the refined analysis from~\cite{Pau25}, which shows that the constants in the strengthened Cauchy--Schwarz inequality as well as in the \(h\)- and \(p\)-stable subspace decompositions depend only on the local diffusion contrast, that is, solely on the local behaviour of the diffusion coefficient.
-In contrast, the constants in~\cite{IMPS24} and other works depend on the ratio of the maximal and minimal eigenvalue of the diffusion matrix, i.e., global diffusion contrast.
+Finally, we note that all results in this work rely on the refined analysis from~\cite{Pau25}, which shows that the constants in the strengthened Cauchy--Schwarz inequality as well as in the \(h\)- and \(p\)-stable subspace decompositions depend only on the local behaviour of the diffusion coefficient.
+In contrast, the constants in~\cite{IMPS24} and other works depend on the ratio of the maximal and minimal eigenvalue of the diffusion matrix, i.e., global diffusion contrast. \\